xwal/awesome-stars/topics.md

 - [altic-dev/FluidVoice](https://github.com/altic-dev/FluidVoice) - FluidVoice - Fastest macOS Offline Dictation app - Voice to Text fully Local.
 One ⭐ takes us a long way :))
 - [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
 - [remotion-dev/skills](https://github.com/remotion-dev/skills) - Agent Skills
-- [badrisnarayanan/antigravity-claude-proxy](https://github.com/badrisnarayanan/antigravity-claude-proxy) - Proxy that exposes Antigravity provided claude / gemini models, so we can use them in Claude Code and OpenClaw (Clawdbot)
 - [JimLiu/baoyu-skills](https://github.com/JimLiu/baoyu-skills) -
 - [anthropics/claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows